babsonnexus/stream-link-manager-for-channels/README.md

 ---
 # Startup
-Since <b>Stream Link Manager for Channels</b> is designed to run as a service that you access through a webpage, it should be set up to launch at system startup.
+Since <b>Stream Link (+Files +Playlists) Manager for Channels</b> is designed to run as a service that you access through a webpage, it should be set up to launch at system startup.
 There may also be reasons to start manually, like after initial installation or an upgrade.

 ## Docker
 1. There is nothing additional to do as Docker will automatically start up.

 ## Windows
-1. In ```Command Prompt```, navigate to your <b>Stream Link Manager for Channels</b> directory and type in the following command:
+1. In ```Command Prompt```, navigate to your <b>Stream Link (+Files +Playlists) Manager for Channels</b> directory and type in the following command:

 ```
 slm.bat startup